wso2/kubernetes-sp/pattern-distributed/README.md

 <EXTERNAL-IP>	wso2sp-manager-2
 ```

+3. Try navigating to `https://wso2sp-dashboard/monitoring` from your favorite browser.

 ##### 11. Siddhi applications should be deployed to the manager cluster using one of the following methods.

 a.
 Dropping the .siddhi file in to the `/data/pattern-distributed/siddhi-files` in the NFS node directory before or after starting the manager node.